List of operations conducted by SEAL Team Six: Somalia

 During Operation Gothic Serpent in Somalia, DEVGRU was a part of Task Force Ranger.
-TF Ranger was made up of operators from Delta Force, the 75th Ranger Regiment, the 160th SOAR, the 24th Special Tactics Squadron, and SEALs from DEVGRU.
-Eric T. Olson, John Gay, Howard Wasdin, Homer Nearpass and Richard Kaiser were the five SEALs that fought in the 1993 Battle of Mogadishu during the last mission of Operation Gothic Serpent to capture the warlord Mohamed Farrah Aidid.
+TF Ranger was made up of operators from Delta Force, the 75th Ranger Regiment, the 160th SOAR, the 24th Special Tactics Squadron, and SEALs from DEVGRU, as well as another NavSpecWar Unit, Eric T. Olson, John Gay, Howard Wasdin, James Olecki, T.W.
+Gray, Homer Nearpass and Richard Kaiser were the seven SEALs that fought in the 1993 Battle of Mogadishu during the last mission of Operation Gothic Serpent to capture the warlord Mohamed Farrah Aidid.
 Olson would receive the Silver Star for his actions which were cited as "... during combat actions in Mogadishu, Somalia, in October 1993.
 While under withering enemy fire during actions in support of UNOSOM II operations, Captain Olson demonstrated a complete disregard for his own personal safety in the accomplishment of his mission".
 Olson became commander of the Naval Special Warfare Development Group one year later.

+Killing Of Bilal al-Sudani

+Bilal al-Sudani, also known as Suhayl Salim Abd el-Rahman was a member of the al-Shabaab insurgency and later a member of Islamic State in Somalia.
+Al-Sudani was designated a terrorist by the U.S. in 2012 for his work in helping to finance foreigners traveling to al-Shabaab training camps.
+Al-Sudani later began to help finance ISIS in Africa and other countries including Afghanistan.
+In 2022, the U.S. accused al-Sudani of working with a South African, Abdella Hussein Abadigga, to recruit young men in South Africa for ISIS and send them to weapons training camps.
+He was likely in charge of the IS office in Somalia, which was influential in Afghanistan, the Democratic Republic of the Congo and Mozambique.

+Al-Sudani was killed by DEVGRU operators in a raid on a cave system in northern Somalia on January 25, 2023.
+The raid was intended to lead to his capture.
+Ten members of Al-Sudani's group were also killed in the operation with no civilian or U.S. casualties.

 Operation Uphold Democracy

 In 1991 DEVGRU was responsible for the successful recovery of Haitian President Jean-Bertrand Aristide and his family during a coup that deposed him.
+In another successful operation, codenamed 'Victor Squared', operators from Red Squadron DEVGRU were tasked in extracting other key Haitians (possibly U.S. Intelligence assets/other members of Aristide's family) which also included an eighteen month old baby girl (who was a US citizen) and her family from a beach around the capital Port-au-Prince.
+Assisted by members of the Intelligence Support Activity who spirited these individuals to the extraction site where they would be picked up and taken back to a U.S. Navy nuclear guided missile cruiser stationed off the coast.